Hostile Takeover

 Once she turned around, J sighed, conflict knitting her brows.

-J didn’t have confirmation this was a worker drone (the doubts remained plausible, if just barely), and without that confirmation, she could not execute her directive.
+J didn’t have confirmation this was a worker drone (the doubts remained plausible, if just barely), and without that confirmation, she would not execute her directive.

 She could ask.
-And then it would lie to her — and then it’d know she was onto it, and then it’d just be the same old worker fear.
+And then it would lie to her — and then it’d know she was onto it, and then it’d just be the same old worker fear she’d seen so many times before.
 Satisfying, sure, but gone would be the novelty.

 So J would keep her doubts plausible.
 At least until the mask slipped, and her orders would cry out for violent compliance.

-Or maybe, just maybe, she really had a new teammate.
+Or maybe, just maybe, she really did have a new teammate.

 Ahead, the last platform had a large JcJenson placard, as if ripped from atop an office building.
 Tarps hung over the alcove, obscuring the contents.